-June 21 is the sixth annual #ShowYourStripes Day - a time when meteorologists and other climate communicators around the world raise awareness of our warming planet by displaying colorful visuals of climate change.
+June 21 2023 marks the sixth annual #ShowYourStripes Day - a time when meteorologists and other climate communicators around the world raise awareness of our warming planet by displaying colorful visuals of climate change.
 The warming stripe graphics are representations of the change in temperature over the past 100+ years (here we use the global average).
 Each stripe represents the temperature averaged over a year.
 The stripes typically start around the year 1900 and finish in 2022.

 Celebrating Pi Day 2021 Pi Day is celebrated every year on March 14th.
 The reason of course is that the day is denoted in some calendars as (3/14), which evokes of 3.14, the first three digits of “π”.
 A thin excuse maybe but sufficient for the true believers to join along!
 The occasion represents an annual opportunity for mathematics and science enthusiasts to recite the infinite charms of Pi, including its irrationality, to talk to friends and family about math and its uses, and, when everything else fails, simply eat pie.